 Sloping areas create some challenges when it comes to growing plants in a landscape design.
 If the slope is not too steep, it is possible to install flower beds right on the incline.
 Otherwise, consider installing several retaining walls on the slope.
 Place these retaining walls at different levels to create several planting areas.
 This is a great opportunity to install similar plants in differing colors or several types of flowering plants in the same color.

 Another good choice for growing plants on inclines is to use ground covers.
 Ground-cover plants are usually low-growing shrubs that spread readily to form a layer of flora over the soil.
 They work well for inclines since they have a low profile that limits wind damage.
 The best ground-cover plants will grow densely enough to choke out weeds so that further maintenance isn't required.
-Ground covers require irrigation, so consider drought-resistant options.
+Ground covers require irrigation because of the sharp drainage found on slopes, so consider drought-resistant options.